-- Clearly identify the problem to be solved with the proposed technology concept. - Describe how the proposed effort represents an innovative and potentially transformational solution to the technical challenges posed by the FOA. - Explain the concept's potential to be disruptive compared to existing or emerging technologies. - To the extent possible, provide quantitative metrics in a table that compares the proposed technology concept to current and emerging technologies and to the Technical Performance Targets in Section I.E of the FOA for the appropriate Technology Category in Section I.D of the FOA.
+- Clearly identify the problem to be solved with the proposed technology concept. - Describe how the proposed effort represents an innovative and potentially transformational solution to the technical challenges posed by the FOA. - Explain the concept's potential to be disruptive compared to existing or emerging technologies. - Describe how the concept will have a positive impact on at least one of the ARPA-E statutory goals in Section I.A of the FOA. - Provide quantitative metrics and project targets in a table that compares the proposed technology concept to current and emerging technologies relevant to the selected Subtopic in Section I.C of the FOA.

 c.
-PROPOSED WORK
+Proposed Work